docusign/extension-app-file-output-cloud-storage-reference-implementation/README.md

-# File Archive Extension App Reference Implementation
+# File Output Cloud Storage Extension App Reference Implementation
 ## Introduction
-This reference implementation models the use case of taking an agreement PDF sent by the Docusign platform using a file archive extension app and storing it either locally or with the cloud provider of choice (AWS, Azure, or GCP).
+This reference implementation simulates an external service that writes files to cloud storage.
+It stores files locally or with the cloud provider of choice (AWS, Azure, or GCP).
+This reference implementation is useful for:
+- Reviewing the format of requests to and responses from an external service that implements the file output cloud storage extension
+- Seeing how the extension functions when invoked from a [Maestro workflow](https://support.docusign.com/s/document-item?bundleId=yff1696971835267&topicId=dnx1696972415150.html)

 ## Authentication
 This reference implementation supports two [authentication](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/) flows:
-* [Authorization Code Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#authorization-code-grant) – required for public extension apps
+* [Authorization Code Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#authorization-code-grant): Required for public extension apps
-* [Client Credentials Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#client-credentials-grant) – available to private extension apps.
-See [Choosing private distribution instead of public](https://developers.docusign.com/extension-apps/extension-apps-101/choosing-private-distribution/)
+* [Client Credentials Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#client-credentials-grant): Available to private extension apps.
+See [Choosing private distribution instead of public](https://developers.docusign.com/extension-apps/extension-apps-101/choosing-private-distribution/).

 *Private extension apps can use either authentication method, but public extension apps must use Authorization Code Grant.*

-## Hosted Version (no setup required)
+## Hosted version (no setup required)
 You can use the hosted version of this reference implementation by directly uploading the appropriate manifest file located in the [manifests/hosted/](manifests/hosted) folder to the Docusign Developer Console.
-See [Upload your manifest and create the file archive app](#3-upload-your-manifest-and-create-the-file-archive-app).
+See [Upload your manifest and create the extension app](#3-upload-your-manifest-and-create-the-extension-app).

 **Note:** The provided manifest includes `clientId` and `clientSecret` values used in the sample authentication connection.
 These do not authenticate to a real system, but the hosted reference implementation requires these exact values.

-## Choose Your Setup: Local or Cloud Deployment
+## Choose your setup: Local or cloud deployment
-If you want to run the app locally using Node.js and ngrok, follow the [Local Setup Instructions](#local-setup-instructions) below.
+If you want to run the app locally using Node.js and ngrok, follow the [Local setup instructions](#local-setup-instructions) below.

 If you want to deploy the app to the cloud using Docker and Terraform, see [Deploying an extension app to the cloud with Terraform](terraform/README.md).
 This includes cloud-specific setup instructions for the following cloud providers:
 - [Amazon Web Services](https://aws.amazon.com/)